3iPunt/wordpress-lti-1-3/README.md

 The parameters are:

-* Client id:
+* Client id: the id of the client who requested the token (Audience)
-* Key set url:
+* Key set url: The url where the public key is set (well-known/jwks URL)
-* Auth token url:
+* Auth token url: The url to consume the Membershipt and Outcomes service
-* Custom username parameter
+* Custom username parameter: a custom parameter to create a custom username instead use the issuer + "_"+ client_id + "_" + "deployment_id" + "user_id"
-* Has custom username
+* Has custom username: boolean to enable custom username
-* Enable
-* Tool public key
+* Enable: Check if tool is enabled or not
+* You can generate the public and private key, the public key can be set on platform to get membership users

+## Next steps

+* Create a cron job to consume membership
+* Allow to assess students and return this grade to platform
+* Store user role on membership